-China partnered with ICAT in 2019, with the main aim of tackling some specific gaps and barriers when complying with the new modalities, procedures and guidelines of the enhanced transparency framework under the Paris Agreement.
+China partnered with he Initiative for Climate Action Transparency (ICAT) in 2019, with the main aim of tackling some specific gaps and barriers when complying with the new modalities, procedures and guidelines of the enhanced transparency framework under the Paris Agreement.

 As an implementing partner of the ICAT project, UNEP Copenhagen Climate Centre (UNEP-CCC) is supporting China in the country’s efforts to comply with the Enhanced Transparency Framework under the Paris Agreement while moving towards a low-carbon future.

 UNEP-CCC support to China includes project management, training on ICAT methodologies, tools, and sectoral guidelines, and providing technical support to the national ICAT team in their research, policy advising, and capacity-building activities.”